me3zaAKAgoat/ft_irc/README.md

 - ask peers for all the commands that should be implemented (dont be a faggot and ask for the reference)
 - create a channel class
 - theres a buffering problem somewhere
-- questions about cr lf (will we use both)
+- questions about cr lf (will we use both chars are delimiters)
 - will we use command prefixes? (most likely not)
-- handle spaces containing arguments (args that start with the ":")
 - all commands should take the command struct as first parameter then whatever additional needed arguments afterwards
 - command validity specification
 ```